jasonbayton/11ty/_src/blog/2025/03/dabbling-with-aab-support-managed-google-play.md

 [![](https://cdn.bayton.org/uploads/2025/dabbling-with-aab/Screenshot_2025-03-23_11.45.35.png)](https://cdn.bayton.org/uploads/2025/dabbling-with-aab/Screenshot_2025-03-23_11.45.35.png)

-It's an ongoing frustration generally, actually; permissions are overly restrictive across the portal.
-I'd like to be able to have my delegated accounts (i.e. jason@bayton.org, not the Google service account) act like an admin when it is granted admin permissions, I haven't been able to get that working as yet.
+It's an ongoing frustration generally, actually; permissions are overly restrictive across the portal due to the unique way Android Enterprise app management is set up.
+I'd like to be able to have my delegated accounts (i.e. jason@bayton.org, not the Google service account) act like an admin when it is granted admin permissions: create apps here, rotate keys in this instance, and so on.
+I haven't been able to get that working as yet.

 ## In summary